I build automation-driven software and pipelines, simplifying businesses.

 By April 2024, while I was busy organizing the Data Engineering & Automation team I'd founded in Dec 2023, the Tourism State Department asked for a WhatsApp Chatbot.
 Relying on my well-documented foresight, I built it in .NET with scalability as the primary concern, designing a graph-like structure within SQL Server to support it.

-By May 2025, we launched a full SaaS platform based on that MVP, adaptable to any State Government department.
-The Tourism State Department planned to purchase a similar solution for $200k USD from a vendor later involved in legal issues — by building our own, we saved $200k USD and avoided the fallout.
+By May 2025, my team launched a full SaaS platform based on that MVP, adaptable to any State Government department.
+The Tourism State Department planned to purchase a similar solution for $200k USD from a vendor later involved in legal issues — by building our own, my concept saved the Dpt. $200k USD and avoided the fallout.

 Because sometimes Python is not consistent enough.